thekalinga/bootstrap4-intellij/README.md

 Create a new HTML document and

-1. Type `b4/` followed by pressing Ctrl+Space to see all available bootstrap 4 snippets.
+1. Type `b4-` followed by pressing `Ctrl+Space` to see all available bootstrap 4 snippets.
-2. Type `fa/` followed by pressing Ctrl+Space to see all available font awesome 4.7 snippets.
+2. Type `fa-` followed by pressing `Ctrl+Space` to see all available font awesome 4.7 snippets.

+Alternatively you can type `jumbotron` followed by `Ctrl+J` to see the snippet matches

 ![Plugin in action](https://raw.githubusercontent.com/thekalinga/bootstrap4-intellij/master/screencasts/starter-template.gif)